jobetinfosec/ansible-debian10-bootstrap/README.md

 * System update
 * Check if reboot is required
-* Create sudo admin, add ssh public key and set no password
+* Create sudo admin, add ssh public key and set no password in sudoers file

 **Second role (bootstrap)**

 * Set timezone
-* Install, setup chrony utility and synchronize time and date against remote ntp server
+* Install tcpdump

 ## Tested on